Skip to main content

 Earache

 Earache is a common problem, particularly in children.
 It can be worrying, but it's usually caused by a minor infection and will often get better in a few days without treatment.
-This page has information on common causes of earache.
+Find out common causes of earache.

 Symptoms of earache